Rules of the Game for Fozzy Football

 In a competitive game, players must be attentive to a 15 second play clock and will be penalized with a DELAY OF GAME (-5 Yard) penalty if more than 15 seconds elapse between the previous button press and the subsequent button press.
 This may become relevant for players that attempt to “manage the clock” by stalling as the game draws closer to a conclusion.

-The target that is determined to be in the dead center of the final resting place of the puck is the outcome of the puck slide.
+The target that is determined to be in the dead center of the cross hair of the final resting place of the puck is the outcome of the puck slide.
 The player that did not slide the puck determines which target value will be awarded if the final resting place is questionably between two of the targets.
 Typically, if the dead center is squarely on a line, the value of the target inside of the line is awarded.
-Traditionally, a casual game sees all questionable calls go in favor of the slider whereas a competitive game is just the opposite.
+A casual game will permit all questionable calls go in favor of the slider whereas a competitive game is just the opposite.

 The score board tracks the line of scrimmage as it moves forward or backward based upon the puck slide outcome and the button presses on the game-tracker keypad.
 After the player with possession of the football slides the puck, the opposing player returns the puck to the player that slid it if possession hasn’t changed as a result of the target (ie., fumble, interception).